-Ernest Withers might not be the best-known name of the civil rights movement, but he was the best-known photographer.
+Ernest Withers might not be the best-known name of the civil rights movement, but he was its best-known photographer.
 As a photojournalist, Withers captured incredible images of key moments in American history.
-From the iconic image of Emmett Till's mutilated corpse to the now-legendary shot of sanitation workers standing shoulder to shoulder in Memphis, Tennesse carrying signs that read, "I Am a Man," Withers' photos spread awareness about the injustice of black America.
+From the iconic image of Emmett Till's mutilated body to the now-legendary shot of sanitation workers standing shoulder to shoulder in Memphis, Tennessee, carrying signs that read, "I Am a Man," Withers' photos spread awareness about the injustice of Black America.

 But his legacy got a little more complicated in 2010.
 The Commercial Appeal newspaper, which covers Memphis, discovered Withers essentially lived a double life, having worked as a paid informant for the FBI for years.
 Was he a traitor to the civil rights movement he so eloquently photographed or is there more to his story?

-Why the FBI was monitoring the movements of civil rights activists isn't totally clear, but history has shown that then-FBI director J. Edgar Hoover believed King was influenced by communists.
-However, Withers' motivations are not understood; some think he was in it for the money — to support his family of eight children — though it is possible that he had some anti-communist feelings himself, since several of his sons fought in the Vietnam War.
+It's still not clear why the FBI was monitoring the movements of civil rights activists, but history has shown that then-FBI director J. Edgar Hoover believed King was influenced by communists.
+However, Withers' motivations are not understood; some think he was in it for the money to support his family of eight children.
+Perrusquia determined the FBI paid Withers about $20,000; that's about $170,000 in today's money.
+Others think he may have had some anti-communist feelings himself, since several of his sons fought in the Vietnam War.

-He also had a history of corruption.
-He lost his job as a police officer for bootlegging whiskey, though Perrusquia points out that at the time, the Memphis police department was rampant with corruption.
-In 1981, though, Withers was also caught up in a cash-for-clemency scandal with a Tennessee judge, where criminals were basically able to buy their way out of prison.
+But Withers also had a history of corruption.
+In 1948, he lost his job as a police officer for bootlegging whiskey, and in 1981, he was also caught up in a cash-for-clemency scandal with a Tennessee judge, where criminals were basically able to buy their way out of prison.
 Withers testified against the judge, having cut a deal with the state.
 But even with the stakes that high, he never revealed his work for the FBI.

-"It's important to remember the time within which he lived, and the inordinate pressure to inform,” Dr. Manning Marable, a professor of African American studies at Columbia University, told The New Yorker.
-“The best thing we can say about Withers is that he played a dual role, as an informant who undoubtedly disrupted the movement, but also as a photographer who used his talents on behalf of advocacy, social justice, and equality."
+"It's important to remember the time within which he lived, and the inordinate pressure to inform," he said.
+"The best thing we can say about Withers is that he played a dual role, as an informant who undoubtedly disrupted the movement, but also as a photographer who used his talents on behalf of advocacy, social justice and equality."